The Metro Rail System

 Route 2: The original route, adopted by LACTC in 1982 and shown at right, used a former Pacific Electric right-of-way to connect with what is now the Red Line at Hollywood/Highland Station.
 It was later identified as the most cost-effective rail project, after Exposition (either elevated or subway from La Cienega & Santa Monica to Hollywood & Highland), but it was eliminated from consideration shortly thereafter, ostensibly because of funding issues, but also because of the controversy surrounding the Wilshire Blvd. segment.
 With the Red Line now operating underneath Vermont Ave., this alignment is no longer considered necessary.
 RTD had responsibility for building the subway, while LACTC kept control of light rail construction; LACTC later transferred the light rail lines to RTD as well, in exchange for RTD dropping its opposition to the creation of the Foothill Transportation Zone (Foothill Transit) in the late 1980s.

 San Fernando North-South/West Los Angeles/South Bay-Harbor: This line was supposed to operate down the center of the I-405 freeway from Sylmar to Long Beach.
 So far, all that's happened is carpool lanes north of US-101 and south of I-105, although the Measure R project list includes a I-405 corridor connection project, part of which involves the presently-under construction northbound carpool lanes between I-10 and US-101 (the southbound carpool lanes have been in place for many years already).
+Scoping has been taking place since 2011 but the corridor is still not scheduled to have a rail line in revenue service until 2039, which would make it the very last of the Measure R projects to be constructed.

 Wilshire: Metro Red Line (subway) began operation from Union Station/Gateway Transit Center to Westlake/MacArthur Park Station on January 30, 1993; the line was extended to Wilshire/Western Station on July 13, 1996.
+In 2006, the branch operating underneath Wilshire Blvd. was renamed the Metro Purple Line.

 Matthew Barrett of Metro's Dorothy Peyton Gray Transportation Research Library has prepared a slide show on the history of Los Angeles rail service, We thank him for also providing the Proposition A voter information map and the maps of the 1974 and 1976 proposals.